 'How To Be A Graphic Designers Without Losing Your Soul' by Adrian Shaughnessy.

 This book is probably one of the best books on graphic design.
 It's also the only book I'm going back to even 10 years after.

 SearchSystem™ — Is a collection of references curated by myself and indexed by the studio.
 It is our own blog/resource but it is where we spend the most time on.
 Every intern starts here by indexing references.
 It is an excellent exercise to broaden your visual language, evaluate their research skills and a guideline of excellency.

 Visuelle — It's one of the few blogs that still exists and is still relevant in content.

-What do you look for in a great portfolio?
 References.
 I’m much more interested by the references of a candidate than by its portfolio.
-When students send their portfolio I don’t expect ground breaking work.
+When students send their portfolio I don't expect ground breaking work.
 But their references, are saying something about them.
 References are shaping their visual language.
 They will be triggers for discussions.
 If we speak the same language we can understand each other.
 Ergo we can collaborate.

 Build your visual language, learn your design history.

 Have a website up and running.